angular-slider/angularjs-slider/README.md

 > Set to true to always show selection bar

+**rz-slider-present-only**

+> When set to true slider is used in presentation mode.
+No handle dragging.

 **rz-slider-translate**

 > Custom translate function.
 Use this if you want to translate values displayed on the slider.
 For example if you want to display dollar amounts instead of just numbers do this: